AllardQuek/AI-Concierge/docs/project-summary.md

 - **Privacy**: Audio never touches the server
 - **Bandwidth Efficiency**: Server doesn't handle audio data

+## 🎙️ Recording Announcement Feature

+### How It Works

+When someone answers an incoming call, the system automatically:

+1. **Plays TTS Announcement** - Uses browser's Speech Synthesis API
+2. **Mutes Caller's Microphone** - Prevents echo during announcement
+3. **Professional Message** - "This call will be recorded for quality and training purposes"
+4. **Restores Microphone** - Normal conversation can begin after announcement
+5. **Visual Indicator** - UI shows when announcement is playing

+### Technical Implementation

+- **TextToSpeechService** - Dedicated service for voice announcements
+- **Browser Compatibility** - Works with all modern browsers supporting Web Speech API
+- **Mobile Support** - Compatible with iOS and Android browsers
+- **Non-blocking** - Call continues even if TTS fails
+- **One-time per call** - Announcement only plays once per call session

+### Message Format

+For Singapore numbers: *"Hello, this is an automated announcement.
+You are receiving a call from +65, 9-1-2-3-4-5-6-7.
+Please be aware that this call will be recorded for quality and training purposes.
+The call will begin in a moment."*

 ## 📁 File Structure Summary

 ```